New Amnesty International leader’s 1st move targets Zimbabwe

 The former newspaper reporter was abducted when he was having a shave at a barbershop near his home.
 Two days before that, Dzamara told a rally organized by then-opposition leader Morgan Tsvangirai that Zimbabweans should rebel against Mugabe.

-Patson Dzamara, the missing activist’s brother, was assaulted and arrested by state security agents after protesting his brother’s kidnapping by raising a placard in front of Mugabe when he was still president.
+Patson Dzamara, the activist’s brother, was assaulted and arrested by state security agents after protesting the kidnapping by raising a placard in front of Mugabe when he was still president.

 On Wednesday he tweeted that it was “humbling” that Amnesty International’s new leader decided to speak up for his brother in his first act in office.
 He called it sad that Mnangagwa “chose to ignore us over this.”